JanDotNet/ThinkSharp.Solutions/README.md

 Download latest release: https://github.com/JanDotNet/ThinkSharp.Solutions/releases and install it.

-Note that ThinkSharp.Solutions is currently available for Visual Studio 2015 only.
+Note that ThinkSharp.Solutions is currently available for Visual Studio 2015 and 2017 only.

 ## Usage